 *See the recipe card for full information on ingredients and quantities.

 - Eggs (large): I always use eggs at room temperature because they whip up better and help the sponge rise nicely.
-If you forget to take them out early, just pop them in a bowl of warm water for about 5 minutes—it works like a charm.
+If you forget to take them out early, just pop them in a bowl of warm water for about 5 minutes-it works like a charm.
+Learning how to bring eggs to room temperature easily is one of the best tips for any baker!

 - Vegetable oil: When I bake, I stick to neutral oils like canola or sunflower to keep the sponge light.
 I'd skip olive oil here unless you're in the mood to try something a little different in taste.